willferreira/multilabel-stance-detection/README.md

 3. The Moral Foundation Twitter Corpus (MFTC): Morteza Dehghani, Joseph Hoover, Gwenyth Portillo-Wightman, Leigh Yeh, Shreya Havaldar, Ying Lin,Aida  M  Davani,  Brendan  Kennedy,   MohammadAtari,  Zahra Kamel,  and et al. 2019.
 Moral foundations twitter corpus.

 The code in this repo is written in Python 3.7.x.
-To run the code, we suggest you create a Python virtual environment using the Anaconda Python platform (https://www.anaconda.com/).
+To run the code, we suggest you create a Python virtual environment using the Anaconda Python platform (https://www.anaconda.com/):

+    <code>conda create --name emnlp_2019_multilabel anaconda</code>

 For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code: